How to Move to Europe From the U.S. – A Relocation Guide

 Securing a Visa

 Start by looking into the visa requirements of your chosen European destination.
 Different countries have varying visa prerequisites for living and working there.
 Be diligent in researching the specific visa that suits your purpose, and ensure you apply well ahead of your intended move.
 Bear in mind that certain visa applications may take several months to process.
+Be sure to check out our post on securing a Visa here.

 Employment